cyrusirandoust/Intunus/printer-automatus/readme.md

 ---

 ## How It Works
+Just package the script in an Intunewin app as Win32 format and deploy it on device that require the driver.
+The script will install the driver, create a network port and create the printer as default for all the users.

 ### Variables to Update
 Wherever you see `### CHANGE_ME ###`, you must customize the variables to suit your printer and environment: